'Women work twice as hard to prove themselves': How this Emirati musician juggles passion with a full-time job

 So, how can aspiring musicians move towards taking up full-time work in the industry?
 “That's why we're working towards building the Emirati Musicians Association, so we don't have to wait until we're in our 50s to pursue our passion full-time.
 We definitely need to find a way to bridge that gap so Emiratis can pursue this on a full-time basis,” says Elham.

 “There's no reason why we can't; it's just that we lack the infrastructure and support.
 For example, there's no music education in governmental schools.
 We don’t have music colleges, conservatories, or universities like other countries have.
 Without these institutions, we won't have Emirati musicians and artists emerging.
-Through EMA, we’re trying to change that.”
+Through EMA, we hope to change that.”

 somya@khaleejtimes.com